-Do any of these items ring a bell for you?
-An old sweater that has long since lost your boyfriend’s signature scent.
+An old hoodie that has long since lost your boyfriend’s signature scent.
 The box of mixed tapes circa 1995 that you can’t part with.
 Movie or sporting ticket stubs from past dates.
 Love letters stored away for decades.
+Do any of these items ring a bell for you?

-Why is this?
+So why is it that so many people hang on to an ex’s belongings?
 And what should we do about these items from former flames that have burned out?

 Hanging On to Memories